 Social Distancing Chapters

-The fall 2020 semester will look different for all DU chapters.
+The 2021-2022 academic year will continue to be affected by COVID-19.
 Here are recommendations for chapters that will be able to be on campus.

 Social Distancing Chapters includes chapters that are able to meet and interact in-person on a campus that is open in a limited to fully functional environment.
 The chapter should follow the college/university, local, and state/province regulations and recommendations.